Kyblue11/PriceWise/README.md

 ## Overview

-This project is an Express.js application that scrapes various e-commerce websites for anime merchandise.
-It extracts keywords from user queries using Google Generative AI and scrapes multiple sites to find matching products.
+This project is an Express.js application that scrapes various e-commerce websites for available merchandise.
+It extracts keywords from user queries using Google Generative AI and scrapes multiple sites with parallel processing to find matching products.

 ## Features